Visits and activities

 Our range of visits and activities

-Guided tour of the heights
+Guided tour of the heights, available in English

 Climb the 200 steps of the spiral staircase to discover the heights of Chartres Cathedral!
 Stroll along the north transept to admire the flying buttresses from the roof, part of the north tower and the great roof space with its imposing metal framework.